EllaBrands/stanDev/Stan-3-Density-Notation-and-Increments.md

 * Michael suggests something even longer than `ld`, like `target_lpdf` or `t_lpdf`

+* Do we allow vectors or other containers under the assumption we'll add them, as we do for `increment_log_prob()` now?

 ## Link Functions in Density Names

 Current approach doesn't scale.